THS Logo Text Black

 DO: Use the Right Moisturizer

-Not all creams are created equal and the same goes for their effect on your new tattoo!
-Some creams can irritate the skin, cause breakouts, or worse, lead to an infection.
+Not all lotion is created equal, and the same goes for their effect on your new tattoo!
+Some aftercare creams can irritate the skin, cause breakouts, or worse, lead to an infection.
 What should you look for in a moisturizer?
-Check out our article on tattoo aftercare products for some knowledge on what to look for before you purchase!

 • Fragrance-free: Fragrances can often irritate sensitive skin, especially one that’s just been tattooed.